 Brain Reset To Stop Seizures May Need Cycles Of CBD Then THC

 There have been many studies on the effectiveness of CBD as a treatment for epilepsy and its anti-convulsant effects.
+It really is similar to a brain reset.
 However, there is only partial clarity when it comes to how CBD actually treats the disorder.
 The anti-convulsant effects come about as a result of agonist activity at endocannabinoid receptors CB1 and CB2.

 THC is capable of activating both endocannabinoid receptors, while CBD has a much lower affinity for these.
 However, according to numerous studies both THC and CBD possess anticonvulsant properties.
 So, when it comes to optimizing epilepsy treatment in the management of seizure occurrence, the question still remains: Which is better?